 - see how you are coping mentally and physically, and whether you need more support.

-The information you need should be put together in a survivorship plan.
+After finishing cancer treatment, the information you need should be put together in a survivorship plan.
 If you don’t have a plan, ask your specialist how to get one.

 A survivorship plan usually includes: